Can Bedbugs Infest Wood Furniture? Can You Prevent This And is Your Garden Furniture Safe?

 What are Bed Bugs & Can They Live Outside?

 Bed bugs are minute blood-sucking insects of reddish-brown colour and about 4mm in size.
-These bugs can’t fly, nor jump.
+These bugs can’t fly, or jump.
 They crawl.
 But even while crawling, they cover significant distances.
 This means that your backyard is far from safe!

 Bed bugs (Cimex lectularius) prefer warm environments, and that is why they are mostly found indoors.
-Like any creature, they need to feed and human blood is their favourite meal.
+Like any creature, they need to feed and human blood is their favorite meal.
 They need blood, as it is a condition for their survival as species (they can’t otherwise lay eggs nor reproduce).
 Some bed bugs live on other mammals’ blood, like that of bats.

-- Pieces of upholstered furniture;
+• Pieces of upholstered furniture;

-- Wooden seating;
+• Wooden seating;

-- Pergolas;
+• Pergolas;

-- Umbrellas;
+• Umbrellas;

-- Crevices in benches;
+• Crevices in benches;

-- And more.
+• And more.

 For inspiration, read:

-But before we dive deeper into outdoor inventory such as upholstery, furniture and other inventory.
+But before we dive deeper into outdoor inventory such as upholstery, furniture, and other inventory.

 How do Bed Bugs Stay Alive & Kicking Outside?